Pomax/socketless/README.md

 }
 ```

-And then we use that `Server` class to implement our server:
+And then we use that `ServerClass` to implement our server:

 ```javascript
 [...]